Should I Hire a California Sales Tax Lawyer to Help Me With My Sales Tax Audit?

 - True qualifications.
 A law degree, admission to the state bar and subsequent education in the specifics of tax law have uniquely equipped your attorney for all the complexities of a CDTFA audit.

 - Confidentiality.
-Unlike conversations with your bookkeeper or accountant, everything you discuss with your attorney is protected under attorney/client privilege.
+Unlike conversations with your bookkeeper or accountant, everything you discuss with your sales tax lawyer is protected under attorney/client privilege.
 You can be completely frank and open in your meetings, which will allow your attorney to advise you with greater clarity.

 - Thorough knowledge of California tax law and understanding of CDTFA procedures.
 They understand the many intricacies of the law and are able to analyze complicated tax information with a clear and practiced eye.

-Unlike the auditor, who only knows the audit procedure, your attorney can look ahead to the appeals process, which gives you a strategic edge in negotiations.
+Unlike the auditor, who only knows the audit procedure, your sales tax lawyer can look ahead to the appeals process, which gives you a strategic edge in negotiations.
 Please note that California sales and use tax law is a particularly complex area and it is best to hire a specialist or someone with a broad understanding of CDTFA audit procedure.

 - Complete understanding of state court rules and procedures.
 If your case ends up in court, your attorney knows the rules of evidence and all the other requirements and processes of court cases.

 - A barrier between you and stressful encounters with tax authority agents.
 Once you have hired an attorney, the tax agents are required to deal with the attorney and not with you.
 For most clients, this is an incredible relief ﹘ no more stressful phone calls or meetings to cope with.
 You can relax, knowing your case is in good hands.

 - A tireless advocate.
 Tax issues can be extremely isolating, and it is terrible to feel alone when you are confronting a huge government agency.
 Your attorney is unconditionally on your side, every step of the way.